 About the Library

-The Rare Book & Manuscript Library (RBML), established in 1936, is home to over six hundred thousand volumes and several kilometers of manuscript material, including early manuscripts, rare books, and literary papers.
-The RBML is renowned for its outstanding collections of Medieval and Renaissance manuscripts, early printed books, English literature, American wit and humor, theater history, free speech movements, Italian history, the history of economics, the history of science and technology, mathematics, geology, and natural history.
+The Rare Book & Manuscript Library (RBML) of the University of Illinois at Urbana-Champaign is one of the largest publicly accessible special collections repositories in the United States.
+The collections—over 600,000 volumes and just over two linear miles of manuscript material—encompass the broad areas of literature, history, art, theology, philosophy, technology, and the natural sciences.
+Established in 1936, the RBML is renowned for its outstanding collections of Medieval and Renaissance manuscripts, early printed books, English literature, American wit and humor, theater history, free speech movements, Italian history, the history of economics, the history of science and technology, mathematics, geology, and natural history.
 The literary papers of such notable figures as Marcel Proust, Carl Sandburg, H.G.
 Wells, William Maxwell, Gwendolyn Brooks, Shana Alexander, and W.S.
 Merwin are also housed in The Rare Book & Manuscript Library.

 In keeping with the University of Illinois’ public education mission, RBML staff stewards the largest publicly available University collection of rare books and manuscripts in the United States as part of the public trust.
 We believe that rare books and manuscripts are for everyone, and we take our mission to preserve and share these treasures held in public trust very seriously.

 Students and faculty, our community both on and off campus, and scholars and visitors from around the world join us daily to access deep, varied collections of historical books and manuscripts.
 Thousands of Illinois students visit us annually through hundreds of class and group visits; we also regularly host local K-12 school groups.